Graduate Student Challenge Grants

 - Ability to Advance Academic Programs - 5 points

-Students are encouraged to attend the Graduate School workshops on how to develop research projects before submitting the proposals.
+Students are encouraged to attend the Office of Graduate Studies workshops on how to develop research projects before submitting the proposals.
 Information about our workshops with handouts can be found on our website at grad.usf.edu.
 Proposals will be scored by a faculty committee comprised of representatives from the Graduate Council Policy and Fellowship Committee.
 It is anticipated that approximately 7-8 teams will be funded.
 It is important that necessary IRB and other necessary approvals are obtained for projects that require this information.

 Notification of awards will be made in early to mid-December, 2012.